User guide to: Individuals referred to and supported through the Prevent Programme, England and Wales

 The limitations and caveats regarding this data are outlined below.
 Some of these limitations will be a by-product of the large-scale administrative processes required to collate these statistics.
 While the QA process is designed to minimise the scale of any data quality issues, there remain some limitations that even the most comprehensive of QA processes are unable to eliminate.
 The implications of the limitations are also outlined below.

-• the type of concern is recorded differently within the 2 data recording systems used to manage Prevent referrals (PCM) and subsequent Channel cases (CMIS).
-The PCM data recording system has a list of 28 type of concern options which Case Officers can initially select from, which are then automatically grouped by the PCM system into 10 high level categories for analytical purposes.
-The CMIS data recording system has a list of 7 type of concern options which Case Officers can select from.
-As there are fewer categories on the CMIS system than the PCM system, Case Officers may need to select a ‘best fit’ category for the type of concern if the PCM category does not exist in CMIS
+The type of concern is recorded differently within the 2 data recording systems used (until May 2024) to manage Prevent referrals (PCM) and subsequent Channel cases (CMIS).
+The PCM data recording system has a list of 28 type of concern options which case officers can initially select from, which are then automatically grouped by the PCM system into 10 high level categories for analytical purposes.
+The CMIS data recording system has a list of 7 type of concern options which case officers can select from.
+As there are fewer categories on the CMIS system than the PCM system, case officers may need to select a ‘best fit’ category for the type of concern if the PCM category does not exist in CMIS.

-• as the type of concern options are not the same across PCM and CMIS, Home Office analysts map the categories used in each system to a common set of high level categories for the purpose of this statistical publication.
-In previous years the categories have been mapped to a set of 4 high level categories: Islamist, Extreme Right Wing, Mixed, unstable or unclear and Other.
-To improve transparency and provide a more granular view of trends, last year the type of concern category list was extended to a set of 10 high level categories.
-In particular, the categories that were previously mapped into the ‘Mixed, unstable or unclear’ high level category for publication were disaggregated out for last year’s publication.
+As the type of concern options are not the same across PCM and CMIS, Home Office analysts map the categories used in each system to a common set of high level categories for the purpose of this statistical publication.
+In previous years the categories have been mapped to a set of 4 high level categories: Islamist, Extreme Right-Wing, Mixed, unstable or unclear and Other.
+To improve transparency and provide a more granular view of trends, for the last 2 years the type of concern category list has been extended to a set of 10 high level categories.
+In particular, the categories that were previously mapped into the ‘Mixed, unstable or unclear’ high level category for publication were disaggregated out.
 This year’s publication continues with the same approach.
-The type of concern categories in the publication this year are: Islamist, Extreme Right Wing, Incel, School Massacre, High CT risk but no ideology, Vulnerability present but no CT risk or ideology, No risk, vulnerability or ideology, Conflicted and Other.
-Please see the glossary of terms for more information regarding the type of concerns included within each category this year
+The type of concern categories in the publication this year are: Islamist, Extreme Right-Wing, Incel, School Massacre, High CT risk but no ideology, Vulnerability present but no CT risk or ideology, No risk, vulnerability or ideology, Conflicted and Other.
+Please see the glossary of terms for more information regarding the type of concerns included within each category this year.

-• the categories in the PCM data recording system have changed over the years.
+The categories in the PCM data recording system have changed over the years, and as noted above, continue to evolve.
 Therefore, Home Office analysts have had to map the categories each year using ‘best fit’ to produce the timeseries for the extended list of type of concern published this year.
-The extended list of type of concern for 2015/16 was not available therefore it is missing from the time series presented
+The extended list of type of concern for 2015 to 2016 was not available therefore it is missing from the time series presented.

 2.2 Data quality statement